Battle of Britain: Day and night attacks on London: start of the Blitz

 The most damaging aspect to the Luftwaffe of targeting London was the increased distance.
-The Bf 109E escorts had a limited fuel capacity resulting in only a 660 km (410-mile) maximum range solely on internal fuel, and when they arrived had only 10 minutes of flying time before turning for home, leaving the bombers undefended by fighter escorts.
+The Bf 109E escorts had a limited fuel capacity, giving them only a 660 km (410-mile) maximum range solely on internal fuel, and when they arrived had only 10 minutes of flying time before turning for home, leaving the bombers undefended.
 Its eventual stablemate, the Focke-Wulf Fw 190A, was flying only in prototype form in mid-1940; the first 28 Fw 190s were not delivered until November 1940.
 The Fw 190A-1 had a maximum range of 940 km (584 miles) on internal fuel, 40% greater than the Bf 109E.
 The Messerschmitt Bf 109E-7 corrected this deficiency by adding a ventral centre-line ordnance rack to take either an SC 250 bomb or a standard 300-litre Luftwaffe drop tank to double the range to 1,325 km (820 mi).
 The ordnance rack was not retrofitted to earlier Bf 109Es until October 1940.

 On 14 September, Hitler chaired a meeting with the OKW staff.
 Göring was in France directing the decisive battle, so Erhard Milch deputised for him.
 Hitler asked "Should we call it off altogether?"
 General Hans Jeschonnek, Luftwaffe Chief of Staff, begged for a last chance to defeat the RAF and for permission to launch attacks on civilian residential areas to cause mass panic.
 Hitler refused the latter, perhaps unaware of how much damage had already been done to civilian targets.
 He reserved for himself the power to unleash the terror weapon.
 Instead, political will was to be broken by destroying the material infrastructure, the weapons industry, and stocks of fuel and food.

 On 15 September, two massive waves of German attacks were decisively repulsed by the RAF by deploying every aircraft in 11 Group.
 Sixty German and twenty-six RAF aircraft were shot down.
 The action was the climax of the Battle of Britain.

-Two days after the German defeat Hitler postponed preparations for the invasion of Britain.
+Two days after this German defeat Hitler postponed preparations for the invasion of Britain.
 Henceforth, in the face of mounting losses in men, aircraft and the lack of adequate replacements, the Luftwaffe completed their gradual shift from daylight bomber raids and continued with nighttime bombing.
 15 September is commemorated as Battle of Britain Day.